 The amount of digital data that exists in the world is growing at a rapid rate with data being generated continuously from multiple sources by companies, users and devices in a huge velocity, volume and variety.
 Targeted training in managing, analysing, and interpreting large, complex datasets and high rates of dataflow in areas such as Astrophysics and nuclear and particle physics is provided by this CDT on Big Data.

 To offer the students (and its staff) an opportunity to broaden their horizons in big data science, LIV.DAT invites researchers from various other organisations to speak at our virtual seminar series.
 Here the students learn about Big Data challenges and applications outside their own focus area, as part of their continued development.

 These virtual seminars are held using conferencing tool Zoom and are open to students, staff and anyone else who is interested.
 Recent seminars covered areas such as “cardiovascular risk prediction using big data” and “artificial intelligence in nuclear power generation applications”.

 The details of scheduled and a number of past seminars are listed below.

-Registration for the LIV.DAT Virtual Seminar Series - Spring 2021 is now open.
+Registration for the LIV.DAT Virtual Seminar Series - Autumn 2021 is now open.
 For more information and how to register please follow this link.